 Approved Degree Program

 - Undergraduate students must be in an approved degree- or certificate-seeking program, also known as a “major”.

 - Students must attend each of their courses at least once by the published last day to drop with a refund for the semester.
 This is usually the first two weeks of the semester.

 - For online classes, consult your course syllabus for the definition of attendance.

 - Important note for class attendance: Financial Aid can ONLY pay for the classes that have been attended by the refund deadline (see Enrollment, below).
-This may result in being dropped for non-payment.
+Not attending by this date may result in being dropped for non-payment.

 - The Financial Aid Office cannot award federal or state aid to international or foreign students, even if the student meets DACA.

 - Students in the country on most types of visas, including student visas, are not eligible for aid.